Top 10 Best Luxury Namibia Safari Lodges & Camps

 4. Onguma Bush Camp (Onguma Private GR)

-Family-friendly Onguma Bush Camp sits just outside Etosha National Park and has and excellent rooms
+Family-friendly Onguma Bush Camp sits just outside Etosha and has excellent rooms

-One of numerous, excellent accommodations possibilities within this 34,000-hectare game reserve along Etosha’s eastern flank, Onguma Bush Camp is a luxury experience that makes a special pitch for families.
+Onguma Bush Camp is one of many excellent accommodations in the 340km²/131mi² Onguma Private Game Reserve, which sits along Etosha’s eastern flank.
+It is a luxury offering that makes a special pitch for families.
 Rooms combine soothing earth colors with soaring thatched ceilings, and the whole experience is of expansive lawns, palm trees, lots of shade and the possibility of seeing animals just outside the fence.
-It’s this combination of space with big Etosha skies and wildlife possibilities that really stands out here, and all the facilities you could need – swimming pool, bar, restaurant, massage center – round out a supremely comfortable package.
+It’s this combination of space with big Etosha skies and excellent wildlife that really stands out here.
+All the facilities you could need – swimming pool, bar, restaurant and massage center – round out a supremely comfortable package.

 5. Kulala Desert Lodge (Namib-Naukluft NP)